On the symplectic type of isomorphims of the p-torsion of elliptic curves: The field of good reduction

 Note that $\tilde{c}_4$, $\tilde{c}_6 \equiv 1,3,5,7 \pmod{8}$.
 Replacing all these possibilities in the congruence above we see that the congruence is only satisfied when $\tilde{c}_4 \equiv 1,5 \pmod{8}$, as desired. \end{proof}

 We are now able to decide from standard information on $E/\Q_\ell$ if the hypothesis of Theorem~\ref{T:goodOverF} hold.
-This only determines the field $F$ in cases (1) and (5) because in all other cases there are at least two possibilities.
-The following tables describe, in the remaining cases, which is the field of good reduction in terms of minimal $c_4$, $c_6$, $\Delta_m$; the lines are indexed by the cases in Table~\ref{Table:model}.
-The truth of their content is a consequence of Lemma~\ref{L:rescurvewilde2}, Theorems~\ref{T:coordchanges8}, Theorem~\ref{T:coordchanges12} and their proofs.
-Indeed, the change of coordinates in Lemma~\ref{L:rescurvewilde2} and in Section~\ref{S:coordchanges} lead to models with good reduction over the correct field; moreover, the precision used to define them is the same or greater than the one used in the tables.
-One could give shorter proofs that do not require long calculations with changes of coordinates, but since we will need the explicit coordinate changes for our main results we do not include alternative proofs here. \begin{footnotesize}
+This only determines the field $F$ of good reduction in cases (1) and~(5).
+In the remaining cases, tables~\ref{Table:FoverQ2}, \ref{Table:FoverQ2II}, \ref{Table:FoverQ2III}, \ref{Table:FoverQ3I},~\ref{Table:FoverQ3II} describe~$F$ in terms of minimal $c_4$, $c_6$, $\Delta_m$; note the lines are indexed by the cases in Table~\ref{Table:model}.
+The content of these tables follows as a consequence of Lemma~\ref{L:rescurvewilde2}, Theorems~\ref{T:coordchanges8}, Theorem~\ref{T:coordchanges12} and their proofs.
+Indeed, the changes of coordinates in Lemma~\ref{L:rescurvewilde2} and Section~\ref{S:coordchanges} lead to models with good reduction over the fields appearing in these tables; moreover, the $\ell$-adic precision used to define those coordinate changes is the same or greater than that used in the tables in this section.
+For example, Table~\ref{Table:(e)} focuses on case $D_e$ of Table~\ref{Table:model} and the changes of coordinates there lead to models of~$E$ with good reduction over the field defined by the polynomial $g_3$ together with a concrete residual elliptic curve; for this we work mod~$16$, more precisely, the values $\tilde{c}_4 \equiv 1, 3, 9, 11 \pmod{16}$.
+Since these values satisfy $\tilde{c}_4 \equiv 1, 3 \pmod{8}$ this proves the first line of Table~\ref{Table:FoverQ2III}. \begin{footnotesize}

 \end{footnotesize}

 \begin{footnotesize}

 \end{footnotesize}